 Highlights.
-Online consumers spend the most on clothing & accessories, followed by home furnishings, consumer electronics, and personal care products.
+Online consumers in the U.S. spend the most on DIY and hardware, followed by food and fashion.

 - American consumers are most likely to buy their apparel and accessories online as opposed to in-store.

-- Automotive and food & beverage products have the fastest year-over-year (YoY) online sales growth among all product categories, up 21.4% and 17.2%, respectively.
+- Food and household essentials have the fastest year-over-year (YoY) online sales growth among all product categories, up 25.8% and 22.6%, respectively in 2025.

 What Americans Buy Most Online